Venison In Savory Onion Gravy (Deer Meat From Pressure Cooker)

 RELATED POST: Hearty Deer Camp Casserole

 Ya’ll have heard my speech before.
 Deer meat is only gamey and tough if it’s not prepared and cooked right.
-But just like any other meat, you must select the right cut of meat for the recipe.
+Just like any other meat, you must select the right cut for the recipe.
 Then prepare the meat properly.
 Lastly, use the proper cooking method.

 You don’t pull a sirloin steak out of the freezer, leave it unseasoned, and roast it for 4 hours, do you?
 Of course not!
 It, too, would have the same taste and texture as an old Coach handbag!
 So I feel that deer meat gets an unfair shake, as we often blame the venison for poor results.